-All three messages must work together or your presentation message breaks down.
-We know that the audience will decide very quickly if your message is one they want to devote their mental energy to, or not.
-Today, this is extremely important – especially when the audience has so many other things they can be doing, and numerous devices they can use that won’t let the presenter know that the audience has already checked out.
-Haven’t we all shown up for a presentation with a list of things we can do if the presentation is bad?
+All three messages must work together, or your presentation message will break down.
+We know that the audience will decide very quickly if your message is one they want to devote their mental energy to or not.
+Today, this is extremely important – especially when the audience has so many other things they can be doing and numerous devices they can use that won’t let the presenter know that the audience has already checked out.
+Haven’t we all show up for a presentation with a list of things we can do if the presentation is bad?
 I know I have!

-In our blog series on presentation skills, we focus on the elements of great presentations and provide a framework to follow that allows you to control your message so it creates the intended impact at the highest possible level.
+In our blog series on presentation skills, we focus on the elements of great presentations and provide a framework to follow that allows you to control your message, creating the intended impact at the highest possible level.
 Just click here to read all of our presentation skills blogs.